huntabyte/bits-ui/content/styling.md

 description: Learn how to style Bits UI components.
 ---

 We ship almost zero styles with Bits UI.
-This is intentional, as we want to give you the most flexibility possible when it comes to styling your components.
+This is intentional.
+We want to give you the most flexibility possible when it comes to styling your components.

-For each component that renders an HTML element, we provide a `class` prop that you can use to apply styles to the component.
+For each component that renders an HTML element, we expose a `class` prop that you can use to apply styles to the component.
 This is the recommended and most straightforward way to style them.

 ## CSS frameworks

-If you're using a CSS framework like TailwindCSS or UnoCSS, you can simply pass the classes you need to the component, and they will be applied to the underlying HTML element it renders.
+If you're using a CSS framework like TailwindCSS or UnoCSS, you can simply pass the classes you need to the component, and they will be applied to the underlying HTML element.

 ```svelte
 <script lang="ts">